Sunday, March 16, 2025

 Background (if you find this familiar and boring, skim to the next section which is the meat of the post)

-Can we map these false beliefs -- like beliefs in gov't or partisan propaganda and fringe conspiracy theories -- onto the social pyramid or other social places like gender or religion or urban or rural?
+Can we map these false beliefs -- like beliefs in government or partisan propaganda and fringe conspiracy theories -- onto the social pyramid or other social places like gender or religion or urban or rural?
 Can such socially located false beliefs tell us about those social places and vice versa, do the social places tell us about the beliefs?
 Answering those questions is my goal: a sociological explanation for who believes what and why.

 the professional class -- the virtue-signaling class -- and their beliefs

 However, they also perceive that a vast non elite public does not reap all these social benefits.
 They have two responses to this inequality.
 One is self-justification, holding the belief -- perhaps false belief -- that they deserve their benefits.
 They worked hard for their fancy degrees, their education has given them an appreciation for fine culture, a superior understanding of the world, of politics and of economics and science, whereas, they believe, the non elite are without all of this.
-According to elite perception, the non elites don't appreciate culture, abuse and debase the heritage of the language, and understand so little of politics that they vote against their own material interests (ignoring that liberalism is defined by voting against one's material interests in order to benefit society as a whole -- see the post on Hochschild vs Stanovich and the liberal blind spot).
+According to elite perception, the non elites don't appreciate culture, abuse and debase the heritage of the language, and understand so little of politics that they vote against their own material interests (apparently ignoring entirely that liberalism is defined by voting against one's material interests in order to benefit society as a whole -- see the post on Hochschild vs Stanovich and the liberal blind spot).
 They believe that the non elites are concerned only in creature comforts so they are naturally lazy and unambitious, lacking all merit.
+At best, they pity them.

 That strategy is widespread -- you see it in the regular publication every couple of years of a new book describing how the plebes are destroying the English language.
 It's almost comical how something so trivial and misguided (I'll post on this soon, but Pinker did a great job with this in his The Language Instinct) is the source of so much pride, while ignoring that the liveliest, subtlest and most beautiful linguistic innovation is ceaselessly created at the social non elite bottom.
 I digress.
 It's the linguist in me.